xot/XOT-MidiFilter/README.md

 3. A loop over all notes in the current chord is started, setting an index `i` through values `0` to `L`-1 one by one, and performing the following steps.
 If the current chord is empty, the steps below are executed once, for `i` equals 0.

-   a.
-The gate expression is executed, and if it returns `false`, no output is produced.
+   - The gate expression is executed, and if it returns `false`, no output is produced.
 (Recall that `t` can be used in this expression for the current clock tick number, while `i` can be used to refer to the index of the current note in the current chord.)

-   b.
-Otherwise, a note is output with pitch defined by the note expression, velocity defined by the velocity expression, length defined by the length expression and delayed as defined by the delay expression.
+   - Otherwise, a note is output with pitch defined by the note expression, velocity defined by the velocity expression, length defined by the length expression and delayed as defined by the delay expression.

 4. The current tick count is incremented by 1.
 5. The current state `S` is set to the next state `NS` computed earlier.